If you value my work and the content I produce, there are a number of ways you can support it.

 A number of people have offered to contribute to my work financially and for that I am very grateful.

-It takes a lot of time to research, script, record, edit, render and upload each article/video/podcast.
+It takes a lot of time to research, write / script, record, edit, render and upload each article / video / podcast.

 Now this site has grown beyond expectation; the membership of this site is more than sufficient to cover money costs.